WyattCast44/intro-to-programming/week-8-final-project/readme.md

 # Maryville - SV600 - Intro to Programming Final Project

-This is my submission for the final project, it is a classic text adventure game, called "The Lost Temple of Anubis"
+This is my submission for the final project, it is a text adventure game, called "The Lost Temple of Anubis"

 # Questions